damini268/lovelocal_assignment/README.md

-All three code contains user input data.
+All three question codes take input from the user using the Scanner class.
 # lovelocal_assignment